monoquant/docs/docs/data_nodes/AI_Models.md

 ### Normalize Data
 This allows you to normalize the data before training the model.
 Normalization is a common preprocessing step that scales the data to a standard range such as -1 to 1 or 0 - 1.
 This can help models have better performance, and it's model dependant.

+### Enforce Market Regimes
+This allows you to enforce market regimes on the model.
+Market regimes are distinct periods in the market characterized by specific behaviors or conditions.
+By enforcing market regimes, you can help the model learn patterns and relationships that are specific to different market conditions, such as trending, ranging, or volatile markets.

 ### Validation Methods
 This allows you to select the validation method that the model will use to evaluate its performance.
 The available validation methods are:
 - Hold-out (default)